Introduction

 That also raises the question of line length.
 One of the reason many annoying sites force a window size is to gain more control over formatting, particularly graphics layout and line length.
 Lines that are to long are more tiring to read.
 This site has a very simple solution.
 Resize your browser window to any line length you find comfortable.
 Try adjusting your font size while you are at it.

-I found the following helpful in this redesign:
+I found the following helpful at the time of the redesign in 2003: